-I started this software company because this was my number one way to get immediate and long-term extra revenue for my daycare.
-I literally have booked thousands of extra dollars a month using Hopping In at my centers and so have others.
+I personally started this software company because this was the best way to get immediate and long-term extra revenue for my daycare.

 Here’s what Katie’s Kids daycare center has to say about using Hopping In:

 “…saying the words, “I don’t know our availability off the top of my head, just go to Hopping In and you can find out and sign up” are such a relief to say.
-My teachers are even reminding parents to sign up through Hopping In if they would like their child to attend our upcoming Classroom Parties, if it isn’t their regularly scheduled day.
-I didn’t even have to tell them to do that!
-I LOVE IT!”
+My teachers are even reminding parents to sign up through Hopping In if they would like their child to attend our upcoming Classroom Parties, if it isn’t their regularly scheduled day.”

 If you’re not open yet, add a “Coming Soon” sign on your business

 It can take a long time to open a new daycare from scratch.
 In some states DCFS won’t let you announce that you’re officially a “daycare” until you obtain your license.
-But in most cases you can put a coming soon sign in your window and start to get inquiries.
-From these inquiries you will generate a lot of leads that you can use later.
-Nurture those leads while you are waiting to open so they become customers.
-Hopefully their desired start date will coincide perfectly with your opening date – so you can get the ball rolling right off the bat.
+But in most cases you can put a coming soon sign in your window and start getting inquiries.

-Thanks for reading my tips!
-I know these tips will be effective for you.
-Please feel free to contact me if you need any specific help with these ideas!
+Thank you for reading my tips and please feel free to contact me if you need any specific help with these ideas.

 To contact him or for media inquiries email email@example.com